-The stock market is one of the most accessible trading platforms in the U.S. An estimated 53% of adults in the U.S have money in the stock market.
+One of the most accessible trading platforms in North America is the stock market.
+An estimated 58% of adults in the U.S have money in the stock market.
 There are three significant ways to make money in the stock market.

 What is the Stock Market?

 To understand the stock market, you must first learn what makes a stock.
 Stocks are equities of a publicly traded company.
 When you buy stocks, you become part-owner of that company.
 The stock market refers to marketplaces where investors trade shares of listed companies.
 Usually, the stock market consists of several different stock exchanges.

 The most popular stock exchanges in the U.S include the New York Stock Exchange (NYSE), Chicago Board Options Exchange, and Nasdaq.
 Collectively, these platforms form the stock market.
 Although the stock markets are most known for trading stocks, it covers other securities such as bonds and currencies.

 Stock exchanges are formal institutions with regulations.
 In the U.S, the Securities Exchange Commission (SEC) regulates trading activities in the stock market.
 They ensure that investors can trade in stocks with minimal risks.
 They achieve this by providing transparency, fair dealings, and price discovery.
 Company financials are public information and give potential investors a better idea of performance.
 In addition, the law of supply and demand generally rules stock markets.
 At the end of any given day, you can tell how many shares changed hands by looking at the trade volume.
 The higher the value, the more popular the stock.

 Stock traders rely on various indicators and complicated metrics to analyze the market.
 However, the real driving force behind stock prices is supply and demand.
 The stock market is not that complicated, and it operates like an auction.
 The sellers represent the supply side while the buyers are the demand.